pgroenbaek/dbtracks-stf-profiles/README.md

 	- Supports for the 3rd rail in sh-variants.
 - Dynatrax generated track sections are not super-elevated properly as of testing version T1.5.1-1390.
 There is a dirty workaround for this that involves modifying the global tsection.dat.
 This is discussed in the [Usage section](#fixing-dynatrax-generated-track-sections).

+Please create an issue or pull request if you find more.

 ## License